 How to Build an Inside Sales Team

 When possible, it’s best to have specialists in each field.
-Multi-skilled reps, however, are worth their weight in gold.
+Multi-skilled inside sales reps, however, are worth their weight in gold.
 Depending on the skill level and trainability of your staff, you could build a core team that specializes in one or more of the following departments:

 Lead Generation Unit

-These guys need to know how to speak to prospects.
+Inside sales reps need to know how to speak to prospects.
 They need to pique interest and get the first meeting and can easily be trained to handle both calls and emails.

-This specialist needs to know how to spark interest when cold emailing prospects.
+Your inside sales reps need to know how to spark interest when cold emailing prospects.
 They use the language of the prospect and how to use words to form a real connection with leads.

 Effective cold emails mean leads can be turned into sales much easier down the line.

 These inside sales reps know all about paid advertising and cold outreach using tools like Google Ads, LinkedIn, Facebook, and the like.